 The Physical Therapy Department has been, and/or is currently, involved with the following local organizations:

 Service Learning in Physical Therapy is a new capstone course in the Doctoral Physical Therapy Program.
-This seven-week course will include relevant and meaningful service in the community with specific academic learning objectives.
+This course will include relevant and meaningful service in the community with specific academic learning objectives.
 The students will use experiential learning to complement and enrich classroom and traditional pedagogies.
 Students will have opportunities to learn about particular populations and social issues in the community.
 This course will provide the students with an opportunity to design and implement educational and training programs in an effort to meet the needs in the populations that they are serving in the community.
 Students will learn about working collaboratively with others from different cultures and other diverse populations.
 Students will strengthen listening and communication skills that are essential to a practicing physical therapist.